Are you looking for the best product marketing books?

 If you want to understand how to launch and grow successful products, do yourself a favor and read this book.

-Is there a product marketer or product manager who is not familiar with Tesla, SpaceX and—on top of all that—Elon Musk?
+Is there a product management manager who is not familiar with Tesla, SpaceX and—on top of all that—Elon Musk?

 Most likely, no.